-And Now It’s YOUR Turn to Share Your Suggestions!
+And, Now It’s YOUR Turn to Share Your Suggestions!

-And there you have it!
+So there you have it!
 Our DFB Readers’ suggestions for the Disney restaurants that you simply must try on your first visit to Walt Disney World!
 It’s a big list to be sure, so we recommend taking a few of these picks and incorporating them into your plans.
 Or, if you’re anything like us, just try them all!

 We’d like to thank you for stopping by and making all sorts of fantastic recommendations.
 And while we couldn’t list them all, we really appreciate all of your input!

-With more than 650 pages, the 2017 DFB Guide to Walt Disney World® Dining, Second Edition is full of tips and planning tools developed by Disney World experts over 20+ years of visits.
+Preorder The 2021 DFB Guide to Walt Disney World Dining Today!With more than 750 pages, the 2021 DFB Guide to Walt Disney World Dining is full of tips and planning tools developed by Disney World experts over 30+ years of visits.
 We've done the research for you, so you'll know just which spots will uniquely suit your family's needs!

-With mini-reviews of every single restaurant, bar, lounge, kiosk and more; an entire chapter on the best snacks in Disney World; full Disney Dining Plan analysis; and a full chapter on discounts and deals; you'll have everything you need to plan your best vacation yet.
-Click here to get your copy of the 2017 DFB Guide to Walt Disney World® Dining, Second Edition E-book — and use code SAVE2017 for a 20% discount for a limited time!
+With mini-reviews of every single restaurant, bar, lounge, kiosk and more; an entire chapter on the best snacks in Disney World; full Disney Dining Plan analysis (and how to get FREE dining); and a full chapter on discounts and deals; you'll have everything you need to plan your best vacation yet.

 What are your favorite recommendations for a first time diner at Disney?
 Leave a comment below and let us know!